JoshK2/ng-spinners/README.md

 <facebook-loader color="#de3541"></facebook-loader>
 <facebook-loader></facebook-loader>
 ```
 Complete example of this component can be found [here](https://bit.dev/joshk/ng-spinners/facebook-loader).

+## 👾 Development

+You can see the components locally by cloning this repo and doing the following steps:

+Install dependencies from `package.json`, run: `npm install`

+Run the app in the development mode, run: `npm run start`.

+## ⌨️ Contributing

+- Pull requests and ⭐ stars are always welcome
+- For bugs and feature requests, please create an issue

-## License
+## 📄 License
 [MIT](https://choosealicense.com/licenses/mit/)